 How to use Omni's wind correction angle calculator

 Let us see how to calculate the wind correction angle using our calculator.
-We will consider an example, where the flight's intended course is towards the East and the wind is blowing from North-East.
-Let the true airspeed be 100 knots and wind speed be 20 knots:
+We will consider an example where the flight's intended course is towards the East, and the wind is blowing from the Northeast.
+Let the true airspeed be 100 knots, and the wind speed is 20 knots:

 - Enter the speed of the wind, i.e., 20 knots, in the third-row.

 - Enter the wind direction, i.e., 45 degrees, in the fourth row.

 - The calculator will display the calculated wind correction angle, i.e., -8 degrees., in the fifth row.